0n0w1c/Foundations/readme.md

 &NewLine;

-With the Foundations button, you can disable the placement of tiles or select the tile of your choice.
+With the Foundations button, you can disable the automatic placement of tiles or select the tile of your choice.
 You can also enable the available selection based tools by:

 | Key + Mouse-click       | Tool    | Effect                            |